 Ah, London!
 The history.
 The majesty.
 The culture.
 I LOVE me some London!

-Sure, I live to experience new places and adventures…but there’s something about London that just keeps pulling me back.
-I could visit London a gajillion times and never get tired of being there – or run out of things to do and see.
+There’s something about London that just keeps pulling me back.
+I could visit the city a gajillion times and never grow tired of being there.
 London is one of my favorite cities in the world, and I just can’t get enough of it!
-Of course we are able to see it and many other places through benefiting from using some of the best travel credit cards helping with the cost!

-Of course, London is a bit on the spendy side.
-It definitely isn’t cheap.
-Consistently ranked as one of the most expensive cities in the world to visit, a trip to the UK’s capital city can be a drain on your pocketbook.
-And, since all the prices are listed in British Pounds (obvi), costs can really sneak up on you if you’re not careful.
+But, London isn’t cheap.
+Consistently ranked as one of the most expensive cities in the world to visit, a trip to the UK’s capital can drain your pocketbook.
+And, since all the prices are listed in British Pounds, costs can really sneak up on you if you’re not careful.

-But, don’t let the prices scare you off.
-There are plenty of ways to save on your trip London, and that includes saving on entrance fees.
-If you want to get the most bang for your sightseeing buck, your best bet is to purchase one of my favorite city passes of all: The London Pass.
+Don’t let the cost scare you off.
+There are plenty of ways to save on your London vacation, and that includes saving money on entrance fees.
+If you want the most bang for your sightseeing buck, consider purchasing one of my favorite city passes of all: The London Pass.

 RELATED: How We Traveled to Europe for $200